 This historical house that I went to see is right in the middle of the historical district of San Antonio.
 It consists of 3 stories of a surface of 200m2 each.
 The price tag is $370,000, bearing in mind that prices are very much negotiable in Colombia.

-This house is currently set up as 13 separate apartments, which should net about $2,100 per month after expenses if fully rented out on a long term basis.
-Essentially, it’s one of those investments that would yield 4%-5% net, taking into account maintenance, vacancy, taxes, etc.
+This house is currently set up as 13 separate apartments, which should net about $2,100 per month after expenses if fully rented out on a long-term basis.
+Essentially, it’s one of those investments that would yield 4%-5% net, considering maintenance, vacancy, taxes, etc.

 I find the value proposition that Patrick offers to be more interesting as he buys buildings that need to be completely renovated, guts them out, and turns them into very rentable luxurious units.

 This house in San Antonio is only partially renovated, which is typically frustrating as I hate paying for partial renovations.
-I prefer either fully renovated, or not at all.
-But what you get is a piece of history, which is a different portfolio play.
+I prefer either fully renovated or not at all.
+But you get a piece of history, which is a different portfolio play.